NLnetLabs/routinator/source/installation-notes.rst

 <https://github.com/racompton/routinator_centos7_install>`_, describes how to
 run Routinator on Security Enhanced Linux (SELinux) using CentOS 7.

-1. Start by setting the hostname.
+1. Start by setting the hostname:

 .. code-block:: bash

   sudo nmtui-hostname
   Hostname will be set

-2. Set the interface and connect it.
+2. Set the interface and connect it:

 ..
 Note:: Ensure that "Automatically connect" and "Available to all users"
           are checked.